TechGoku/beldex-python/docs/source/daemon.rst

 .. code-block:: python

-    [In 20]: from monero.backends.jsonrpc import JSONRPCDaemon
+    [In 20]: from beldex.backends.jsonrpc import JSONRPCDaemon

     [In 21]: daemon = JSONRPCDaemon(host='192.168.0.50')